Best tenkeyless mechanical keyboards in 2017

 Take a day of typing without using your numpad if you’re on the fence.
 Stick a sticky note over it to make sure you don’t relapse, and consider if you’d miss it or not.

 Now that you’ve had some time to consider if a tenkeyless mechanical keyboard is right for you, we’ll continue with some suggestions.
+If the keyboards below don’t catch your attention, head over to our list of the best mechanical keyboards for a few more tenkeyless options.
+If you still need more choices, we have one last article that you can look through.

 CM Storm QuickFire Tenkeyless